patternfly/patternfly-react/CONTRIBUTING.md

 - `ux review` - The issue requires ux design review.
 Add this label when you are working on a component, and the storybook example is ready for review by a ux designer.
 - `css approved` - The issue has been reviewed and approved by a member of the css team.
 - `ux approved` - The issue has been reviewed and approved by a member of the ux team.

+The following labels also can be used to improve PatternFly React's [CHANGELOG.md](https://github.com/patternfly/patternfly-react/blob/master/CHANGELOG.md) when submitting PRs:

+- `bug` - this PR resolves a bug issue.
+Releasing will cause a patch level semantic version change.
+- `enhancement` - this PR adds a new feature and closes an `enhancement` issue.
+Releasing will cause a minor semantic version change.
+- `breaking change` - this PR warrants a major release and potentially changes APIs for downstream consumers.
+Releasing will cause a major semantic version change.
+- `chore` - this PR improves internal tooling or build processes only.
+These PRs do not effect release.
+- `documentation` - this PR affects documentation only.
+These PRs do not effect release.
+- `css` - this PR affects CSS or has minimal stylistic changes.
+Releasing will cause a patch level semantic version change.

 ### Project Board Columns